NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/RunSimulator.rst

 Run the device simulator UI
 ###########################

-First, run the device simulator User Interface (UI) by completing the following steps:
+To run the device simulator User Interface (UI), complete the following steps:

 1. Navigate to the :ref:`working directory <aws-working-directory>`.
 #.
 Clone the device simulator UI and install the dependencies: